 Researchers will understand that:

+This interview with Maija Reed was recorded on September 5, 2021 via Zoom.
+Maija is a caregiver and early childhood educator and the Hudson City Youth Commissioner in Hudson, New York.
 In this interview, Maija expresses that she aims to have a positive outlook on ways to leverage the changes that have been underway.
-She names several Hudson area partnerships to expand and talks a lot about how resources can or might be used differently moving forward.
+She names several Hudson area partnerships to expand and talks at length about how resources can or might be used differently moving forward.
 Maija speaks about the politicization of masks and the act of wearing them now becoming a sort of political statement.
 During the interview, she mentions that society is in a moment of surprises without reference, between climate change, far right legal shifts, and COVID-19 changes, and she reflects a lot personally on uncertainty at the moment.
 She speaks during the interview about youth and education resourcing, making her case to Department of Education and the new governor of New York to take different approaches.
-Maija shares a lot of concerns about how early childhood education, as the only age not publicly funded, will be able to bounce back given that competition for labor is hard and wages in other sectors more directly related to COVID went up.
+Maija shares her concerns about whether early childhood education, as the only age not publicly funded, will be able to bounce back given that competition for labor is hard and wages in other sectors more directly related to COVID went up.

 Audio Quality Scale